shedding light on LSPI

 Aside from the detergent system, there are many other additive and lubricant compositions that can influence LSPI.
 Molybdenum compounds, for example, not only provide frictional benefits, but also have been shown to decrease LSPI when used at high levels.
 Base oils also affect LSPI events.
 Both the quality of the base stock (i.e., Group II vs. Group III) and the viscosity can have secondary effects on LSPI.
 The effect on LSPI from these other lubricant aspects are not as significant as the detergent system, but can shift the LSPI frequency in oils that are more prone to LSPI.

 New and upcoming engine oil specifications include low speed pre-ignition (LSPI) prevention.
-ILSAC GF-6 is expected to include a Ford engine test to discriminate oils based on LSPI event prevention (reduction).
-Thus, all oils that make GF-6 claims will need to be formulated to address LSPI.
+ILSAC GF-6 includes a Ford engine test to discriminate oils based on LSPI event prevention (reduction).
+Thus, all oils that make ILSAC GF-6 claims are formulated to address LSPI.
 Additionally, many OEMs are developing in-house LSPI tests for their own engine designs.
 For example, GM's dexos1® specification now includes a GM stochastic pre-ignition test.
 This test is similar to the Ford test used in GF-6, albeit at different operating conditions.

 |GF-6||Ford||2.0 L EcoBoost|